nkmathew/intern-portal/README.md

 need for a logbook for keeping track of progress enabling a supervisor and coordinator to monitor student progress easily.

+Was an exercise for my internship/industrial attachment.
+It's not very practical and far from complete but was a fun thing to work on daily.
+Will probably never touch it again once my internship is up

 ### TODO/Features

 + Should support login for three types of users: